AntonisMavrak/AntonisMavrak/README.md

 -->

 ## :man_technologist: About Me
-I am Mavrakis Antonis, currently working as a Web Developer at [Airshop.gr](https://www.airshop.gr/).
+I am Mavrakis Antonis.
 I am a Full-Stack JavaScript/PHP developer and love writing clean and maintainable code.
 Find out more about me & feel free to connect with me here:

 <div id="links" align="center">